oliverbutler/TeenyChef/README.md

 <br />

-TeenyChef is a self-hosted kitchen helper built with React, and NodeJS which allows you to keep track of your daily cooking and help with dinner choices.
+TeenyChef is a self-hosted kitchen helper built with React and Python which allows you to keep track of your daily cooking and help with dinner choices.

 ## Why did we create TeenyChef?